-How Much Is MAC's Rollerwheel Liquid Eyeliner?
-This Product Is Like Cat Eye Training Wheels
+MAC's New Rollerwheel Liquid Eyeliner Is Like Cat Eye Training Wheels

 Most of my makeup-obsessed friends can't live without lipstick and mascara.
 Me?
 I can't exist without lip gloss and eyeliner.
 I have an out-of-control collection of black liners in all iterations — from gel or cream pots to felt tip pens to kohl pencils.
 MAC's Rollerwheel liquid eyeliner, which resembles a pizza cutter and promises precision or geometric lining that hugs the lashline, has captured my attention and aroused my curiosity since it first appeared on online a few months back.
 This is a serious eyeliner innovation.
 Leave it to MAC to reinvent the wheel... the liquid eyeliner wheel, that is!